Jackson-Wozniak/Full-Stack-Random-Flight-Generator/README.md

 # Flight-Generator-For-MSFS

-A web application that gives users the opportunity to explore the world of Microsoft Flight Simulator 2020.

-This website gives users the option to generate random flights from over 9,000 airports across the world, view popular real world flights, or see a list of famous landmarks across the globe.
+A web application used to create random flight plans for flight simulators.

+Flight plan data includes two random airports from across the world, a random plane to be flown, and the estimated flight time and distance.
+Flight parameters can be chosen to get flights that fall within a specific duration, or are flown by a plane of a specific type.

+This app also includes web pages that recommend famous locations across the world to visit, and popular real world flights to re-enact.

 ---
 # Technologies